foisal404/edgecampus-summercamp-server/README.md

-## Welcome to EdgeCampus Summer Sports Academy!
+## Welcome to EdgeCampus Summer Sports camp!
 ## server for EdgeCampus

 - use express js framework of modejs